 browse list of realtors working in Wayne County

-Wayne county has 5 usdaproperties.com realtors ready to help with your search!
+Wayne county has 1 usdaproperties.com realtor ready to help with your search!

-The size of Wayne County is roughly 1,253 square kilometers.
-There are no geographical USDA loan restrictions in this county.
-The influence score for Wayne County is 8.
+The size of Wayne County is roughly 1,442 square kilometers.
+USDA defined regions of rural loan ineligibility in Wayne cover 142 square kilometers of the county.
+Approximately 9.8% of Wayne County is ineligible for traditional USDA home loans.
+The influence score for Wayne County is 2.
 Look below for the interactive county level map illustration below for more details.

-Start your search for USDA loan eligible properties in the cities of Wayne County, KY
+Start your search for USDA loan eligible properties in the cities of Wayne County, NC

 * cities most likely to have USDA loan eligible properties for sale.